Released: 29th December 2003

 In theory, the Sundown album campaign should have been a crowning moment for S Club 8.
 Now the only surviving group under the S Club-brand, there should have been no major obstacles as they consolidated the success of their debut album Together just a year after its release.
 But when were things ever that easy?
 Off the back of two brilliant singles, Sundown peaked at #13 and promptly slumped down the chart.
 Suddenly, S Club 8 were in a position that they’d never been in before; they needed a single that would help them fight back.

 Don’t Tell Me You’re Sorry wasn’t necessarily the most obvious choice.
 Having built their sound on cool electro-pop – a continuation of what S Club 7 started – the album version opts instead for a disco-R&B vibe not entirely dissimilar to that of Justin Timberlake’s Rock Your Body.
-It isn’t a bad track but equally doesn’t jump out as one that would turn things around for S Club 8.
-That is until it received a single remix; with the tempo turned up a notch and the R&B elements muted, Don’t Tell Me You’re Sorry was transformed into a killer pop song tinged with moody electro elements and disco strings.
+It isn’t a bad track, but equally doesn’t jump out as one that would turn things around for S Club 8.
+That is, until it received a single remix.
+With the tempo turned up a notch and the R&B elements muted, Don’t Tell Me You’re Sorry was transformed into a killer pop song tinged with moody electro elements and disco strings.

 To fully embrace this single as the utter ride that it is, you do need to come to terms with the fact that to achieve its vision, it throws S Club 8 under the proverbial bus.
 That is to say, Don’t Tell Me You’re Sorry is one of those instances where a pop song – in its eagerness to impress – forgets about the act that is performing it.
 The group’s age had never defined their material, but it was nonetheless a significant factor in their identity.
 So, it’s quite difficult to reconcile the fact that just 12 months earlier, they’d released a cover of Puppy Love and were now singing lyrics like: “You took me up, drew me in, like a moth to your flame; put your jinx in a deadly kiss, your body locked me down in chains”.
 Of course, S Club 8 were going to grow up, but Don’t Tell Me You’re Sorry feels more intent on fast-forwarding the group to a point where they could pick up material that might otherwise have been intended for S Club 7.
-However fun this track is – and it really is a low-key bop – you would not be forgiven for feeling it’s slightly contrived and thus does Club 8 a disservice by failing to recognise their identity.
+However fun this track is – and it really is a low-key bop – you would not be forgiven for feeling it’s slightly contrived and thus does S Club 8 a disservice by failing to recognise their identity.

-But the inarguable highlight – and what holds the track together – is the plethora of disco-riffs peppered generously throughout.
-They heighten the drama and the instrumental breakdown before the final chorus is a splendid example of what Don’t Tell Me You’re Sorry gets so right.
+But the inarguable highlight – and what holds the track together – is the plethora of disco riffs peppered generously throughout.
+They heighten the drama, and the instrumental breakdown before the final chorus is a splendid example of what Don’t Tell Me You’re Sorry gets so right.
 With cries of: “Come dance with me” and: “C’mon girl”, there’s a concerted attempt to imbue the track with character and invite the audience into the song to dance their heartbreak away.
-The subsequent transition back into the final chorus is a euphoric, dizzying rush – with a surprisingly subtle key-change – that hits hard and will leave a massive grin on your face.
+The subsequent transition back into the final chorus is a euphoric, dizzying rush – with a surprisingly subtle key change – that hits hard and will leave a massive grin on your face.

 If there’s one part of Don’t Tell Me You’re Sorry where those earlier Justin Timberlake comparisons are unavoidable, it’s in the vocals.
 For the first time, Aaron, Calvin and Jay are more audible than the girls.
 Except…it’s almost as if the production has merged them into one person so that it doesn’t sound distinctively like any of them in particular.
 It doesn’t sound like eight people are singing either; the chorus is essentially an amalgam of their voices that has been turned into one composite vocal track and an accompanying harmony.
 The tone isn’t remotely unpleasant, but it does feel as if Don’t Tell Me You’re Sorry has been deliberately designed to slip into the commercial radio slipstream left by the conclusion of the Justified album campaign.
 At such a pivotal moment for S Club 8, it’s slightly baffling that the approach seemed to be aiming for success driven by a case of mistaken identity.